 You Didn't Follow Doctor's Orders

-With some exceptions, the SSA will deny your claim if you fail to adhere to the therapy prescribed for your disability.
+With some exceptions, the SSA will deny your claim if you don't follow your doctor's prescribed medical treatment for your condition.

-- Your doctor did not prescribe an appropriate therapy
+- Your doctor didn't prescribe an appropriate or effective treatment.

 Your Claim Lacks Sufficient Treatment Records

-Your Disability is Linked to a Criminal Conviction
+Your Disability Is Connected to a Criminal Conviction

-Your claim will be denied under the following circumstances:
+Your benefits will generally stop or suspend under the following circumstance:

-- You have a disabling injury that was sustained or worsened while in prison (but you often may collect benefits upon your release)
+- You have a medical impairment sustained or worsened while in prison for a felony.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help